JasonMcRay/InfiTech-1.7/ISSUE_TEMPLATE.md

 #### Issue Description:
-Please state if you modified the modpack in any way.
+Also please state if you modified the modpack in any way.